 I’ve Recently Had a Bad Trip.
 Now What Do I Do?

-Fortunately, we are smack dab in the middle of the psychedelic renaissance where support services are more available than they have ever been.
+Fortunately, we are smack dab in the middle of the psychedelic renaissance where support and integration services are more available than they have ever been.
 If you feel a lasting negative effect from taking psychedelics or want to discuss your trip in-depth to gain further insight, we suggest connecting with one of our psychedelic mentors who has first-hand experience and can help you integrate these powerful, profound experiences.